miquelvir/dsa-2026/docs/PROBLEM.md

 ## Lab 2: Finding the coordinates of a place

 After this lab session, your program should:
-- Allow the user to pick between an address or a place.
+- Allow the user to pick between an address, coordinate or a place.
 If the user picks a place, ask the user for the name of a place (e.g. `Àrea Tallers`).
 Print its coordinates. (^^)

 To do so, you will need to implement:
 - Reading and parsing `places.txt` files (^^)
 - Storing places in a place linked list (^^)
 - Sequential search amongst the places linked list (^^)
-- Create your own `reviews.txt` files (with a place ID, rating and comment).
-When the user chooses a place, print its reviews. (^^^)
 - If the user writes a place which is not known (e.g. `Area Tallers` instead of `Àrea Tallers`), print the most similar places.
 To do so, calculate the [Levenshtein distance](#levenshtein-distance) with all places and print all places less than 3 edits away. (^^^)

-## Lab 3: Finding the neighbouring intersections of an address
+## Lab 3: Finding the closest street segment

 After this lab session, your program should:
 - Print between which two intersections is that street number located. (^)

+To do so, you will need to implement:
+- Reading and parsing `streets.txt` files (^)
+- Storing all street segments in a linked list (^)
+- Compute the distance between the user position and every street to find the closest one.
+You need to calculate the [midpoint of every street segment](#midpoint-between-coordinates) and use the [Haversine formula](#haversine-formula) to compute the distance between the user coordinates and each street midpoint. (^)
 - Print which streets are connected to this one.
-E.g. to which streets can a car in that position turn. (^)
+E.g. to which streets can the user immediately go from his position. (^)

+## Lab 4: Finding connected streets efficiently

 To do so, you will need to implement:
-- Reading and parsing `streets.txt` files (^)
+- Load all streets from the list into an intersection hashmap, with the key being the intersection id and the value being a list of street segments it is connected to. (^)
-- Storing intersections in a hashmap (^)
+- A hash map (^)

+> [!NOTE]
+> Don't remove the old version finding connected streets from the list.
+You will need it to compare Lab 3 and Lab 4 for the report.

-## Lab 4 & 5: Finding a path between two addresses
+## Lab 5: The path between two positions

 After this lab session, your program should:
-- Ask the user for a destination street name and house number. (^)
+- Ask the user for a destination (coordinates, place or address like the source). (^)
 - Print the step by step directions. (^)

 To do so, you will need to implement:
 - Breadth first search in a graph (^)
 - A queue (^)

-## Lab 6 & 7: Building difficult challenges & final touches
+## Lab 6 & 7: Make it your own

 Use these two sessions to finish work from previous labs.
-Once you are done, implement some of the suggested difficult challenges.
-Finally, start the report.
+Once you are done, implement some of the suggested difficult challenges or some suggested by you.

 ## Lab 8 & 9: Interviews